damiers/dami-lab.top/content/authors/Yang_Liu/_index.md

 ---
 # Display name
-title: Li Xiaoli
+title: Liu Yang

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Research Assistant of Shenzhen Institute of advanced technology
+role: Graduate Student of Shenzhen Institute of advanced technology

 # Organizations/Affiliations
 organizations: